 Another way to thaw the frozen soup is to place the containers or freezer bags in a large bowl full of room temperature water.
 The soup should thaw in a few hours.

-Then you can warm the soup up on the stovetop or microwave it.
+Then you warm the soup up on the stovetop over medium heat or microwave it.

 Can this be used as condensed cream of mushroom soup?

 Condensed cream of mushroom soup is quite a bit thicker than this soup.
-So don't use it as a substitution.
+So I wouldn't use it as a true substitution.